kevinmcgregor/website/content/about.md

 date = "2023-07-31"
 +++

-I'm an Assistant Professor in York University's [Department of Mathematics and Statistics](https://www.yorku.ca/science/mathstats/\
+I'm an Assistant Professor in the University of Manitoba's [Department of Statistics](https://umanitoba.ca/science/statistics).
+I was previously employed as a faculty member at York University.
-).

 My research interests include:

 * Microbiome data analysis
 * Statistical genetics
 * Analysis of high-dimensional data
+* Composistional data
 * Network analysis in microbiome data
 * Bayesian statistical methods
 * Statistical analysis of DNA methylation data